Nonblocking minimal spanning switch: Completely connected 3-layer switches

-The next approach was to break apart the crossbar switch into three layers of smaller crossbar switches.
-There would be an "input layer", a "middle layer" and an "output layer."
+The approach is to break apart the crossbar switch into three layers of smaller crossbar switches.
+There is an "input layer", a "middle layer" and an "output layer."
 The smaller switches are less massive, more reliable, and generally easier to build, and therefore less expensive.
+In addition, compared to large crossbar switches, the multi-layer switching fabric uses fewer crosspoints.